Ahmed1Elsawy/refresh-develop/README.md

 5. `source ~/.bashrc`

-6. open a new tab in the terminal, `cd` to the directory that contains web files and run `rd`
+6. open a new tab in the terminal, `cd` to the directory that contains web files and run `odc`

 7. open the page in the browser (and activate the addon)